rwl/pylon/doc/www/index.rst

   $ pylon --help

-Refer to the user's guide documentation for detailed usage information.
+Refer to the documentation for detailed usage information.

 -------
 Credits